 What are the outcome measures expected as a result of the method of distribution?
-See above.
+To increase the quality of affordable housing.

-12 State Program Name: I. Housing Trust Fund
+9 State Program Name: Housing Trust Fund

-Funding Sources: нтғ
+Funding Sources: НТЕ

 Describe the state program addressed by the Method of Distribution.